mweimerskirch/smarty_dsmr_proxy/readme.md

 socat -d -d pty,raw,echo=0 TCP-LISTEN:2001,reuseaddr
 ```

-The output should look like as follows.
+The output should look as follows.
 ```
 2018/04/13 20:30:00 socat[1301] N PTY is /dev/pts/2
 2018/04/13 20:30:00 socat[1301] N listening on AF=2 0.0.0.0:2001